 Suppliers are expected to be globally competitive and benchmarked by the Nexteer Buyers.
-Suppliers will complete the Piece Price and Tooling Breakdown Sections within the Direct Works system.
-All quotations shall include a separate itemized price for: 1.)
+When requested by the Buyer, quotes shall be prepared using the Nexteer on-line quoting system hosted by Intelex.
+Suppliers will complete the Piece Price and Tooling Breakdown Sections and include a separate itemized price for: 1.)
 Expendable packaging and 2.)
-Returnable packaging; when specified.
-All quotes shall be prepared using the Nexteer on-line quoting system hosted by Direct Works.
-When requested by the Buyer, Supplier will complete the Manufacturability Assessment & Process Plan (MAPP), Supplier Packaging Information form (SPI), etc.
+Returnable packaging, when specified.
+Suppliers will complete the

+Manufacturability Assessment & Process Plan (MAPP) and Supplier Packaging Information (SPI), as requested by Nexteer.

-Suppliers are expected to provide best cost pricing to Nexteer.
-Suppliers are also expected to have a continual cost reduction improvement process in order to reduce their costs and improve the value of the product to Nexteer.
-The expected cost reduction goal will be based on how a supplier's book of business compares to the target (determined by the market and target cost) and may be above or below 3% per year depending on the gap to the target.
-It is critical that suppliers continually improve their cost competitiveness as suppliers who do improve will be "preferred" to those who do not.
-All cost reduction improvements are to be submitted using the Intelex Supplier Suggestion/Change Request (SSCR) application (reference section 8.2.1).
+Suppliers are expected to have a continual cost reduction improvement process to reduce their costs and improve the value of the product to Nexteer.
+The expected cost reduction goal will be annual.
+To support this, it is critical that suppliers continually improve their cost competitiveness as suppliers who do improve will be "preferred" to those who do not.

 When appropriate, Nexteer GSM can provide assistance in cost reductions, through various workshops.
 For further information, contact your Nexteer Buyer.